canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 An assessment document is being developed on [Google Docs](https://docs.google.com/document/d/1tYWZN9_Z1TacDSojZSSLt8r6JoWvqw5bKNTR85FhIJA/edit?usp=sharing)

-Below, is a draft outline of the digital identity acceptance statement.
+NOTE: The following is a **draft outline** of the digital identity acceptance statement.
+It reflects current thinking and it is evolving as more work is performed.

 ## Verified-Person